 Members enrolled in the BadgerCare Plus Standard Plan and the BadgerCare Plus Benchmark Plan are eligible for enrollment in a BadgerCare Plus HMO.
-BadgerCare Plus Core Plan members are enrolled in BadgerCare Plus HMOs.
+Effective April 1, 2009, BadgerCare Plus Core Plan members from Milwaukee County will be enrolled in BadgerCare Plus HMOs.